 Our school has an excellent team of teaching and support staff.
 It also has a sense of duty and care for each other and for our students that is unique and which strives to ensure the best education and social outcomes for the students in our care.
 This website (some parts of which are still under construction) gives you a flavor of the richness and diversity of our school.

-Autism Facility Will Open in CBS Roscommon in September 2014
+Autism Facility opened in CBS Roscommon in September 2014

-CBS Roscommon will open its doors to an Autistic Unit.
-It will consist of a sensory room and classrooms which have all been specifically designed to meet the needs of pupils who find themselves in the Autistic Spectrum.
+CBS Roscommon opened its doors to an Autistic Unit.
+It consists of a sensory room and classrooms which have all been specifically designed to meet the needs of pupils who find themselves in the Autistic Spectrum.
 Classes in the ASD unit are on an individual or small group basis and will target the specific needs of the pupils where individualised plans will be drawn up by professional and experienced members of staff.

 Each student that attends our school is valued for their individual worth and here at CBS Roscommon.
 We ensure that a student with special needs is given every single opportunity to guarantee a successful and happy school life and we believe our autistic unit will be an added gateway through which students can achieve their very best